ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 in the normal operation of the application, they should be the only one making changes to it.
-From this point forward, the term **label** will be used to refer to lookup keys in the key-value database that a Transparency Log represents, to avoid confusion with cryptographic public/private keys.
+From this point forward, the term **label** will be used to refer to lookup keys in the key-value database that a Transparency Log represents, to avoid confusion with cryptographic public or private keys.

 KT does not require the use of a specific transport protocol.
 This is intended to allow applications to layer KT on top of whatever transport protocol their